 Review the Cox Bay info graphic below produced by Parks Canada.
 Click here to be redirected to the Parks Canada website for tips when surfing in the Pacific Rim National Park.

 Cox Bay is lined with hotels and resorts and bordered by the Pacific Rim National Park on the south end.
-There are two public accesses with free parking.
-One is located at the end of Maltby Road and the other is across from the Tourist Information booth.
+There are two public accesses, one is located at the end of Maltby Road and the other is across from the Tourist Information booth.

 The Maltby Road parking lot doesn’t have any facilities and is located away from the beach, so you will have to walk along a flat, dirt path to the beach.
 But there is 100’s of parking spots at this location and it is a very popular spot among locals, tourists and surf schools.